 There are four well-documented versions of the Choctaw alphabet, not including symbolic linguistic representations [IPA], and this blog uses version number one.

 Okay, okay!
 Here is a document that shows the four orthographies.
 This blog uses the modern Choctaw alphabet.
 Why?
-Because the posts are being written in Mississippi and the modern alphabet is the commonly used orthography in the Choctaw schools in Mississippi.
+Because the posts are being written in Mississippi and the modern version is the orthography used in the Choctaw schools in Mississippi.

-Let it be acknowledged that most of the people who write in Choctaw use blended modes of spelling, and this site will try really hard not to do that.
+I acknowledge that most of the people who write in Choctaw use blended modes of spelling, and I will try really hard not to do that.
 But sometimes it is hard not to throw in letters from a different orthography out of habit, preference, or because no matter which orthography you use, there ends up being some complication when typing on different devices.

-That all being said, it should now be said, that there is not one single way to spell any word in Choctaw.
-These different spelling systems cause us to spell things differently and that’s just the way it is.
-So you just need to learn how to spell every word, in all four orthographies, if you really want to get the language down.
+That all being said, it should now be said, that there is not one single way to spell any word correctly in Choctaw.
+Four different spelling systems cause us to spell things differently and that’s just the way it is.
+So you just need to learn how to spell every word in all four orthographies if you really want to get the language down.
 Except for the word ofi.
-Ofi is the same in every orthography.
+Ofi is spelled the same in every orthography.
 You cannot misspell ofi or try to tell me another way to spell ofi.
 If you do, then your name is Ofi S. Washkabi.